mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

-Assuming that you now have 100 or so micro:bits, assembled and glued, this part of the guide deals with getting the software onto the micro:bits, collecting their serial numbers and labelling the labelled, and ready to wear
+Assuming that you now have 100 or so micro:bits, assembled and glued, this part of the guide deals with getting the software onto the micro:bits, collecting their serial numbers and labelling the labelled, and ready to wear.
+I'm going to assume that you've cloned this repo, and are familiar with navigating around wherever you cloned it to, either through a command-prompt, or through an explorer GUI of some kind.

 ### Flashing the micro:bit Mbed firmware